alexnitta/dev-machine/README.md

 # dev-machine
-How I like to set up my computer for software development
+How I like to set up my computer for software development in JavaScript and Python

 ##Mac OS Applications
 * [Chrome] (https://www.google.com/chrome/browser/desktop/)